MarcianoSalazar/Salazar-CSEL302-2B/README.md

    - Clusters of green (high attention) students appear during breaks
    - The classroom "pulses" between periods of high and low attention
    - With 100 students, you can see waves of color change spreading through the population
-   - No single student was programmed to create these patterns — they emerge from individual interactions with the simple rules
+   - No single student was programmed to create these patterns, they emerge from individual interactions with the simple rules

 ---